 invites Sector Members of the ITU Telecommunication Development Sector

-to contribute inputs that will allow the dissemination of best practices and policies they have implemented related to the implementation of consumer- and user-protection policies, taking into consideration ITU guidelines and recommendations.
+to contribute inputs that will allow the dissemination of best practices and policies they have implemented related to the implementation of consumer- and user-protection policies, taking into consideration ITU guidelines and recommendations and the 2030 Agenda for Sustainable Development.

 Reasons: To update this Resolution, in particular with appropriate references to the UNGA 2030 Agenda for Sustainable Development.